debargharoy/learnings/README.md

-# blog
-Things that I usually don't share!
+# Things I learnt.

+* The posts contains small notes that I take down when learning something.
+* Blog - not sure :thinking: Probably something like blog of the day?